-Your student should go abroad when it best fits her or his academic planning.
+Your student should go abroad when it best fits their academic planning.
 Most students study abroad during their sophomore or junior year.
 Have your student inquire with their academic adviser for recommendations on when studying abroad is possible.
 Note that studying abroad during the final semester of college can delay a student’s official graduation date.

 CU Denver also boasts a high number of graduate students who study abroad!
 Many of our CU Denver Global Study programs are open to both undergraduate and graduate students.

-The safety of your student while she or he is studying abroad is a top priority both to you and to the Office of Global Education.
+The safety of your student while they is studying abroad is a top priority both to you and to the Office of Global Education.
 During our mandatory pre-departure orientations, students are provided with counseling on potential risks, necessary precautions, and contacts abroad.
 If a U.S. citizen, encourage your student to register their travel plans with the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
 STEP enrolls a traveler’s itinerary with the nearest U.S. Embassy or Consulate, sends travelers health and security updates for the countries they are traveling to, as well as helps friends and family to contact travelers in case of an emergency.